James-P-D/Lambda/README.md

 # Lambda
-A simple Lambda expression interpreter in Python 3
+A simple Lambda expression interpreter in Java

+λ